 Home Dental Care

-At Clayburn Dental in Abbotsford, we always make sure to educate our patients about proper home care dental techniques that will keep their smiles healthy and strong.
+At Clayburn Dental in Abbotsford, we always make sure to educate our patients about proper home care dental techniques that will help keep their smiles healthy and strong.

 What are the components of a good at-home oral hygiene routine?